Utshob: Domestic

+Overseas

 Utshob was released internationally on 20 June 2025 across 37 theatres in the United States, Canada, and the United Kingdom.
 The North American distribution included major chains such as AMC, Regal, and Cinemark, with Cineplex handling Canada.
 Cineworld distributed this movie in UK.
 An Australian release followed on 21 June.

 The film grossed approximately USD 93,000 (approximately 11.3 million BDT) in its opening week in North America, making it the second-highest opening week gross for a Bangladeshi film in the region—trailing only Hawa (USD 271,000) and ahead of Priyotoma (USD 84,000).
 As of late June 2025, Utshob ranked among the top three Bangladeshi films of all time in North American box office earnings.
 Further international releases were planned in the Middle East and Europe.
 Utshob has grossed $146,000 from North America within 17 days of its release, making it the fourth highest grossing Bangladeshi film in that region.